Promoting British Values

 Pupils have the opportunity to have their voices heard through our Pupil Parliament and pupil questionnaires.
 Elections for Pupil Parliament representatives are undertaken in each class every year.
 Children are always able to voice their opinions and we foster an environment where children are safe to disagree with each other.

 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as Magistrates, Fire Service; etc are regular parts of our calendar and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through the provision of a safe environment and empowering education.
 The school has a rights and responsibilities charter that was drawn up by the Pupil Parliament.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it is through choice of challenge or participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Part of our school ethos and behaviour policy has revolved around our values such as respect and tolerance, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-The school promotes respect for others and this is reiterated through our school charter, class learning behaviours as well as our positive behaviour policy.
+The school promotes respect for others and this is reiterated through our school values, class charters as well as our positive behaviour policy.

 Tolerance of those of Different Faiths and Beliefs: